Skip to content

 600 DPI (high quality) 1200 1200

-If your photo is larger than 1 MB, compress it to under 1 MB before uploading.
-Passport Seva will reject files that exceed the size limit without any useful error message.
+If your photo exceeds the file-size cap for either format, compress it to under 1 MB before uploading.
+Passport Seva will reject oversized files without any useful error message.

 Head Position and Framing Rules